There are three kinds of personal open source projects:

 A text templating language, roughly imitating Liquid.
 I took multiple shots at this.
 The MarpaX::Grammar::Preprocessor was a spin-off from the first attempt.
 However, I found that I would need a deeper understanding of language implementation techniques to proceed.
 The second attempt used more Mustache-like semantics, and actually works (it powers the layout for this blog).
 Unfortunately, it's rather slow (using a recursive descent/Marpa hybrid parser), and is in no shape to be made public.
 Async::Trampoline was a spin-off from the parser.

 A lightweight markup language, similar to Markdown but with a richer semantic model and with extensibility in mind.
 Markdown (as standardized by CommonMark) lacks many crucial features which I need for nontrivial articles on this website or as a LaTeX substitute in my studies.
 ReStructuredText has an attractive semantic model, but braindead syntax (you cannot nest inline syntax, and block syntax has the uglies).
 I currently use Pandoc which adds many missing features like tables and mathematics to Markdown, without addressing the underlying issue around extensibility.
 I have attempted a sketch at a solution so often that it's now almost a hello-world program for me.
 I have tried attempts in Perl, C++, Haskell, Python, and Rust.
-Edit: actually, this document was compiled with a Rust-based prototype!
+For a while, this page was compiled with a Rust-based prototype!

 Some toy languages to learn about interpreter implementation.
 I used Perl and Golang as the host languages.